lfex/py/README.md

 ### Builtins

-In several of the examples above, we made calls to the ``builtins`` module.
+In several of the examples above, we made calls to the ``builtins`` module like so:
-LFE py actually provides wrappers for these, making such calls much easier.

-In the sections above, we saw usage like the following, which called to the builtin module:

 ```cl
 > (py:init 'builtins 'dict)